cdevents/community/FAQ.md

 ---

-### **Q: Can CDEvents be integrated with popular CI/CD tools like Jenkins, GitLab CI, or GitHub Actions?**
+### **Q: Can CDEvents be integrated with popular SDLC tools like Jenkins, GitLab CI, or GitHub Actions?**
-**A:** Yes, CDEvents is designed to be tool-agnostic and can integrate with popular CI/CD tools.
+**A:** Yes, CDEvents is designed to be tool-agnostic and can integrate with popular SDLC tools.
 Integration can be achieved by configuring these tools to emit and consume CDEvents-compliant events.
 Some community-contributed plugins and extensions may already exist to facilitate this integration.
 For example, check out the CDEvents plugin for [Jenkins](https://plugins.jenkins.io/cdevents/).

 Other tools like [Spinnaker](https://spinnaker.io/), [Testkube](https://testkube.io/), and [Guac.sh](https://guac.sh/) are also integrating CDEvents.
 You can visit the [CDEvents homepage](https://cdevents.dev) for a full list of supported tools and their logos, as well as resources on how to get started with each.